Oscar Gloukh

 Oscar Gloukh (Note: Gloukh's name lacks an established Latin-alphabet spelling, and it has been romanized in various ways.
 Gloukh is the most common transliteration, but Gloch and Gluh can also be used.) (אוסקר גלוך, /he/ GLOKH; born 1 April 2004) is an Israeli professional footballer who plays as an attacking midfielder or winger for Eredivisie club Ajax and the Israel national team.

 Early life

-Oscar Gloukh was born on in Rehovot, Israel and grew up in the Sha'arayim neighbourhood, in the city located about 20 km south of Tel Aviv.
+Oscar Gloukh was born on in Rehovot, Israel and grew up in the Sha'arayim neighbourhood, about 20 km south of Tel Aviv.
 He is the son of Maxim Gloukh, a former professional footballer of Russian Jewish descent who made aliyah with his family at 13 years old.
 Once a forward, Maxim played in Ukraine and Moldova, and now runs an independent customs inspection business in Ashdod with his wife.